 |Foreclosure||Part II of a Financial Protection Program report outlining policy reform to curb reckless lending in the State of Georgia.||Georgia Foreclosure Crisis Report: Part II|

 |Foreclosure||Part I of a Financial Protection Program report outlining the rippling effects of reckless lending in Georgia.||Georgia Foreclosure Crisis Report: Part I|

 |Debt Settlement||Debt settlement companies target financially distressed people and offer to negotiate with creditors on their behalf in an attempt to reach a lump sum settlement for less than the full amount owed.
 BUT, the practice exposes consumers to substantial financial risks.||What is Debt Settlement?|

 |Senior Scams||Tips for avoiding and reporting incidents of identity theft and scams, specifically for older adults.||Avoiding Senior Scams & ID Theft|

 |Credit||What is a credit freeze?
 Find out how freezing your credit can protect your assets, and the credit of those you love.||Credit Freeze FAQs|

-READ OUR LATEST UPDATES ON PERSONAL FINANCE:
+READ OUR LATEST UPDATES ON FINANCIAL PROTECTION: